CITY, HISTORY, GENERAL & THEMED TOURS

 Rambling Around Aix like a Local

 As one of the most enchanting cities in France, Aix gets under your skin.
-Our friend Jennifer, a transplanted Californian, can vouch for that.
+Our favorite foodie in Aix, a transplanted Californian, can vouch for that.
 More than a decade after arriving for a family adventure, she’s still here, enjoying the daily farmers markets, sidewalk cafés, and seductive lifestyle every day.
 During these relaxed walking tours, you'll stroll the aristocratic, tree lined streets, spotting trickling fountains and sharing stories about people, past and present.
-Jen will tailor the 3-hour tour to your family or group, including Aix’s famous markets, the beautiful noblemen’s homes lining the Cours Mirabeau (built during the reign of King Louis 14th), the Mayor’s Square with its 16th-century bell tower, the winding Medieval streets and the sites of the city's most famous son, Paul Cezanne.
-No visit to Aix would be complete without a stop for a coffee or glass of wine at an outdoor café and Jennifer will take you to one of her favorite spots.
+She'll tailor the 3-hour tour to your family or group, including Aix’s famous markets, the beautiful noblemen’s homes lining the Cours Mirabeau (built during the reign of King Louis 14th), the Mayor’s Square with its 16th-century bell tower, the winding Medieval streets and the sites of the city's most famous son, Paul Cezanne.
+No visit to Aix would be complete without a stop for a coffee or glass of wine at an outdoor café and your guide will take you to one of her favorite spots.
 Plus you'll taste the famous locally made candies called Calisson, crafted from a recipe going back 700 years.
-“We’ll get off the beaten path, look up, take in the ambiance and experience it like a local," Jen says.
+“We’ll get off the beaten path, look up, take in the ambiance and experience it like a local," your guide says.
 "Just like me, my guests end up never wanting to leave!”
 2020 Prices: A ½ day tour (2.5 hours) is 200€ flat fee for 1 to 6 people and 250€ for more than 6.
 Available: Morning or afternoon, year round.

 New in Town or Moving to Town?
 We can help!